mtp1032/ChaChing/README.md

 ChaChing

-CURRENT VERSION 2.0.0
+CURRENT VERSION 2.5.1

 NEW FEATURES:
 New Command Line Options
     /chaching (or cc) <parameter> where parameter is one of... help - prints this help message
-        config - brings up ChaChing's interface options dialog showtable    enumerates all items in the Excluded Table
+        config - brings up ChaChing's interface options dialog showtable - enumerates all items in the table of excluded items

 Examples:
  - display the exclusion table: cc showtable